Hoverbear/rust-education-paper/paper.md

 Having a standardized, high quality documentation format is invaluable for programmers, and Rust facilitates this.
 Documentation comments are can be placed anywhere in the code using `///` for function level documentation or `//!` for module level documentation.
 Documentation is in a common markdown format, code samples included in the documentation are automatically processed as unit tests.
 Generating documentation is done by `cargo doc`, which generates HTML and manpage documentation.
 Many Rust projects even go so far as to automate the unit testing and documentation generation step and hook it into their git commits [@travis-docs].

-# Research

-Rust is born of strong research.
-It is strongly founded on a set of well reasoned, influential [papers](https://doc.rust-lang.org/nightly/book/academic-research.html) [@rust-research].
-The language was originally developed by Graydon Hoare and is MIT licensed.
-There has been over 1017 contributors to the project, including significant contributions by Mozilla Research, Samsung Research, and Tilde.

-There are active researchers working on Rust and the language is rolling forward on a 6 week schedule, but all code compatible with current versions of Rust will be compatible with Rust until version 2.0 [@compatability].
-This schedule is the same as Mozilla's highly successful Firefox model [@release-schedule] and follows the semantic version scheme [@semantic-versioning].
-This makes the language a target for active feature and fix development, since it releases often, while keeping it stable for industrial use.

 # Community

 One of the biggest dangers in choosing a language that "Is not C" to teach operating systems in is that it can be very difficult for students to get help.
-There is very little operating systems development in languages like Python, C#, or Java and what does exist is often rather exotic, especially compared to the extremely well documented C problems that crop up.

-Mozilla's IRC network hosts the popular #rust channel which regularly has over 800 members at any given time. [`crates.io`](http://crates.io/) hosts over 2300 'crates', Rust's nickname for a package.
+Mozilla's IRC network hosts the popular #rust channel which regularly has over 800 members at any given time. [`crates.io`](http://crates.io/) hosts over 2300 packages.
 The language reached 1.0 on May 15, 2015 [@rust-release] and has been in development since 2006.
-The community is active and friendly with special interest groups hosting their own channels for various purposes.
-There are a number of active article feeds and active discussion on [Stack Overflow](https://stackoverflow.com/questions/tagged/rust). [@rust-stackoverflow]
+The community is active and friendly with a variety special interest groups.

 Best of all, there is active operating system development in Rust.
 There is a project to develop `coreutils` [@coreutils], a kernel [@rust-boot], operating systems [@reenix], and embedded system platforms [@zinc].
 At the time of writing, these projects are young enough that students could even contribute components upstream.